Cmutuadev/sematic-html-guide/README.md

 This repository supports the blog post: **"Mastering Semantic HTML: A Technical Guide to SEO and Accessibility Excellence"**

-Read the full article: [I'll add the blog post after publishing it]
+Read the full article: [https://dev.to/cmutuadev/mastering-sematic-html-a-technical-to-seo-and-accessibility-excellence-4n98]

 ## 🛠 Examples Included